W. Joseph Aitchison

 Colonel William Joseph (W.J.)
-"Joe" Aitchison, OMM, CD (born December 5, 1941) is a retired Canadian military officer, and former Colonel of the Regiment for the Royal Canadian Regiment.
-He is also a security consultant and member of the board of directors of several organizations.
+"Joe" Aitchison, OMM, CD (December 5, 1941 - August 21, 2025) was a Canadian military officer, and former Colonel of the Regiment for the Royal Canadian Regiment.
+He was also a security consultant and member of the board of directors of several organizations.
 He received the 2008 J.J.
 Kelso Award from the Hastings Children's Aid Society for his work with the Ontario Association of Children's Aid Societies.

 Life

 Aitchison attended the Royal Military College of Canada and graduated with the class of 1963.